 Dr. Crystal North received her B.S. in Molecular and Cellular Biology from the University of Alaska in Fairbanks.
 She earned her medical degree from Midwestern University in 2002 and completed her internal medicine residency training in 2005 at Providence St. Vincent Medical Center in Portland, OR.
 She finished her Gastroenterology fellowship training at Midwestern University in Chicago in 2008.
 In the previous year, Dr North was the inpatient Gastroenterologist at North Colorado Medical Center in Greeley, CO.
 She is board certified in Internal Medicine and Gastroenterology and is a member of the American Gastroenterological Association, the American Society for Gastrointestinal Endoscopy and the American College of Gastroenterology.
 In addition to enjoying the full spectrum of Gastroenterology, Dr North has a particular interest in celiac disease, and is the medical advisor for the Northern Colorado Chapter of the Celiac Sprue Association.
 In addition to general gastroenterology, she specializes in the workup and treatment of fecal incontinence, esophageal disorders, and providing screening for colon cancer.
-She enjoys hiking, gardening and other outdoor activities with her husband and Golden Retriever.
+She enjoys hiking, gardening and other outdoor activities.
 Dr. North joined Centers for Gastroenterology in September 2009.

 Dr. Stephen Sears